abego/SpringerProfessionalArticlesDownloader/README.md

 ## Setup

-[Install](https://wiki.greasespot.net/Greasemonkey_Manual:Installing_Scripts) the GreaseMonkey UserScript `springer_professional_articles_downloader.user.js`.
+[Install](https://tampermonkey.net/faq.php?ext=dhdg#Q102) the TamperMonkey UserScript `springer_professional_articles_downloader.user.js`.

 Make sure to add `.pdf` and `.jpg` to the `Whitelisted File Extensions` list on the `Settings` page.

-(If a browser does not support the `Whitelisted File Extensions` list the download will not work).
+_(When a browser does not support the `Whitelisted File Extensions` list the download will not work.
+E.g. when checked in May 2017 Chrome was upporting this feature but Safari did not.)_

-Alternatively you may also use [TamperMonkey](http://tampermonkey.net) instead of GreaseMonkey.

 ## Download non-OPEN ACCESS articles